-Here are four takeaways from the Blackhawks' 7-3 loss to the San Jose Sharks at the United Center on Sunday:
+Here are four takeaways from the Blackhawks' 2-1 preseason win over the Detroit Red Wings at the United Center on Wednesday:

 Click here to download the new MyTeams App by NBC Sports!
 Receive comprehensive coverage of your teams and stream the Blackhawks easily on your device.